Temporary Admissions of Nonimmigrants to the United States

 By law, nonimmigrants are admitted temporarily for a specific purpose.
 However, if they meet certain eligibility requirements, they may apply to adjust their status to lawful permanent residence.

-For example, should a woman in the United States on a student visa marry a U.S. citizen, her husband can petition DHS on her behalf to adjust her status to that of a lawful permanent resident.
+For example, should a woman who entered the United States on a student visa marry a U.S. citizen, her husband can petition DHS on her behalf to adjust her status to that of a lawful permanent resident.
 Family reunification would be the basis for her adjustment (see the Source article, Green Card Holders and Legal Immigration to the United States.
 If the couple meets all required criteria, she will receive a green card stating she is lawfully admitted for permanent residence.

 (Note: This example is a simplified case provided mainly to illustrate the point.)